-Progent's Ransomware Restoration Services
+Progent's Ransomware Restoration Support Services

-Customer Story: A Successful Ransomware Incident Response
+Client Case Study: A Successful Ransomware Incident Response

-- Active Directory (AD)
+- Active Directory

 - Exchange Server

-Download the Crypto-Ransomware Cleanup Case Study Datasheet
+Download the Crypto-Ransomware Removal Case Study Datasheet

 Progent's Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)